 They also try to help students cope with social, behavioral, and personal problems.
 Counselors need to be good listeners, effective communicators, and comfortable interacting with children and teenagers.
 They also need patience when dealing with parents who are uncooperative or youths who are unmotivated to study or prone to self-destructive behavior.

 Counseling can be a highly demanding job depending on the level at which one works.
 Because of this, a true desire to help young people grow and succeed is essential for doing well as a guidance counselor.
-While a master's degree and licensure are typically required for this position, projected employment growth is average compared to all other career fields in the U.S.
+While a master's degree and licensure are typically required for this position, projected employment growth is faster than average compared to all other career fields in the U.S.